-Figure 7 shows δD versus $\delta^{18}O$ of the ore fluids from different Cu-Au deposits, from which it can be seen that most of the data from the Wushan Cu-Au deposit show the mixtures of magmatic water and meteoric water: one sample near the box of origin of magmatic water and one sample within the box of origin of magmatic water.
+Figure 7 shows δD versus $\delta^{18} O$ of the ore fluids from different Cu-Au deposits, from which it can be seen that most of the data from the Wushan Cu-Au deposit show the mixtures of magmatic water and meteoric water: one sample near the box of origin of magmatic water and one sample within the box of origin of magmatic water.
 In the Shaxi Cu-Au deposit, four data sets show the mixture of magmatic water and meteoric water.
-Two samples are plotted in the box of origin of magmatic water, and three samples are near the edge of the box of magmatic water; however, there are several samples plotted far outside the box of magmatic water.
-In the Luzong volcanic thermal Cu-Au deposit, two samples belong to a mixture of magmatic water and meteoric water and meteoric water.
+Two samples are plotted in the box of origin of magmatic water, and three samples are near the edge of the box of magmatic water; however, there are several samples plotted far outside the box of magmatic water, which cannot be interpreted as simply a mixture of magmatic water and meteoric water.
+In the Luzong volcanic thermal Cu-Au deposit, two samples belong to a mixture of magmatic water and meteoric water and one sample is outside the box of magmatic water.
 In the Tongling skarn Cu-Au deposit, most of the plots are located within the box of magmatic water but some samples are outside the box, which could be interpreted as a participation of formation water or meteoric water that reacted with carbonate wall rock during the Cu-Au mineralization.